 What can you do?

 So, what can you personally turn into a repeatable process?
 It’s likely you have at least one task that you can put on a form of auto-pilot.
 Maybe it’s the way you query your metrics.
 Or the way you pulse your team for content contributions for your newsletter.
 Or the way you design a deck.
-Calendaring can also be a repeatable process, like my annual tradition of January planning.
+Calendaring can also be a repeatable process, like when I create an editorial calendar.

 My request is that you take some time to think about the tasks that you do over and over – each day, each week, each month, each year.
 The first step is to itemize those.
 Then have a hard look.
 Which of those could become a candidate for a process?
 Can you write up a quick step-by-step outline that documents what needs to be done, so that the next time you come back to it, you can jump right in?
 Ask your teammates, as well.
 Is there anything they do regularly but seem to struggle with – or even something that simply takes a lot of time?
 These chores, too, are candidates to consider for repeatable process documents.